 d.
 System to support the board

-• Board members were given sufficient opportunities to seek clarifications and receive additional information concerning meeting materials, leading to quality discussions at board meetings.
+• Board members were given sufficient opportunities to ask for additional information they need to engage in quality discussions at board meetings.

 e.
 Relationship with shareholders